Funkygeek/angular-heroku/README.md

 # angular-heroku

-This node application prepares an Angular-7 application to be able to be used on the Heroku environmnet.
+This node application prepares an Angular application to be able to be used on the Heroku environment.

 ### Assumptions
 It is assumed your package already has